mu1guo/attack_the_picture/README.md

 # attack_the_picture
-use fsgm or ifsgm or pdg to attack the picture
+use fsgm or ifsgm or pgd to attack the picture

 #use the cifar-10 to train